 Schools typically have a variety of technological devices for teachers and students.
 If your school has any equipment you've never used before, take the time before school starts to acquaint yourself with its operation.
 For example, if you have an interactive whiteboard in your classroom, make sure you know how to connect it to your computer and operate it.
 If your students have school-administered tablets, be sure you can fix minor problems or answer questions about running programs before passing them out to your class.

 Make out your lesson plans for at least the first week of classes.
 Often your student roster will change as new students enroll in the school and others leave to balance class numbers.
 Keep this in mind when planning work during the first few days.
 You don't want assignments that will require knowledge of the previous day's lesson to understand.
 Instead, use the first week to review what the students should have learned the last year.
 By the second week, you should be able to start teaching new material.

-What to Do on the First Day of School
+What to Do on the First Day: First Year Teacher Checklist